 diy hydrangea wreath hanging on a black front door

-If you are lucky enough to have hydrangeas in your yard, a hydrangea wreath is a simple project to make in only an hour and holds up beautifully for months.
+DIY fall wreaths are a simple little project to try on a budget.
+If you are lucky enough to have hydrangeas in your yard, a hydrangea wreath is an easy way to make one in only an hour and holds up beautifully for months.

-I believe anyone can create something stunning using simple seasonal items found around their house or in a garden.
+I believe anyone can create something stunning using simple seasonal touches found around their home or in their garden.

-Sometimes your location or climate is not conducive to foraged foliage or flowers and that’s okay!
-In some areas, fall is so short and there really is a lack of nature year round.
+Sometimes your location or climate is not a great way to forage foliage or flowers and that’s okay!
+In some areas, the fall season is so short and there really is a lack of nature year round.

 Traditional fall front porch decor with mums and pumpkins

-This is also a wonderful time of year to find gorgeous mums and pumpkins in your local grocery store that will be great additions to a fall harvest front porch like this one.
+This is also a wonderful time of year to find pumpkins. real gourds, and fresh flowers such as mums, in your local grocery store.
+These touches will be great additions to a fall harvest front porch like this one.

-Great guests are your front door with a beautiful display of mums and pumpkins.
+Greet guests at your front door with a beautiful display of mums and pumpkins.
 Again, this doesn’t have to cost a fortune!

-I was able to take some grocery store mums and put them in simple wastebaskets from the dollar store and they look beautiful.
+I was able to take some grocery store mums and put them in simple wastebaskets from the dollar store.
+It’s a simple way to make a beautiful first impression!

 Don’t neglect the produce section at your local grocery store, either!
 It is a great place to pick up items like gourds and pumpkins that can also be great for decorating.

-Seasonal fruits vegetables like artichokes, figs, and apples are inexpensive and can be eaten so there’s no waste which is an added bonus.
+Don’t forget about the fruit and veggie aisle!
+Seasonal fruits and vegetables like artichokes, figs, and apples are inexpensive and can be eaten so there’s no waste which is an added bonus.

 This also gives you the freedom and flexibility to change them out several times throughout the season if you get tired of them or decide to eat them.